 So assumptions go, at times.

 Now, I won’t say that I’ve never heard of authors who neglect reading once they start writing.
-Unfortunately, it happens.
+Unfortunately, it happens in some cases.
 “Whew.
 I’ve been working and writing so much, I hardly have time to read anymore.”
 And, I won’t say that there aren’t authors who praise others’ books chiefly to receive praise for their own books in return, or who criticize others’ books due to pride or out of fear of the “competition.”
 I’ll bet those things happen as well.

 But, that doesn’t mean it’s happening with all authors everywhere.